Osnott/nixos/README.md

 # NixOS configuration

-general structure of my configuration is taken from [Misterio77](https://github.com/Misterio77) on GitHub. both their [starter config repo](https://github.com/Misterio77/nix-starter-config) and [personal configuration](https://github.com/Misterio77/nix-config) were very helpful for setting this up
+general structure of my configuration is taken from [Misterio77](https://github.com/Misterio77) on GitHub. both their [starter config repo](https://github.com/Misterio77/nix-starter-config) and [personal configuration](https://github.com/Misterio77/nix-config) were very helpful for setting this up. also thanks to [NotAShelf](https://github.com/NotAShelf) and all of his stuff for nix and nixos.

 ## Structure